Building a Public-Data RAG System End-to-End

 What Are The Next Steps

-Integrate judgments as a first-class source type and measure their impact on grounding and harder legal questions.
+Integrate judgments as a first-class source type and measure their impact on grounding and harder legal research questions.

 Test commentary reproducibility to evaluate how much proprietary commentary current models can already reproduce from pretraining and memorization, and how that can be used safely in the pipeline.